 This Set Subject competition was the culmination of similar themed evenings earlier in the season aimed at improving the understanding and presentation of members own images.
 A total of 48 pictures were entered and judged by members on the night.
 Alan Barker’s elegant Swan Lake was chosen as the winning picture with Winter Express by David Newbigin in second place.
 Tony McCann’s Tyne Bridge After Dark was placed third with two pictures tying for fourth place; Hands by Hank Craggs and Waiting For The Signal, another excellent railway image from David Newbigin.

-Click here to see all the entries on our Flickr page.
+Click here to see all the entries for this competition.

 The first competition of 2016 was judged by Bill Broadley from Blyth Photographic Society who was presented with 59 images to work through!
 After a very entertaining evening Bill selected Dawn Watson’s stunning blue photograph of Venice entitled Beyond Sunset as the winning entry.
 Bill commented on every picture with useful constructive criticism throughout.
 In second place was Elspeth Peddie with Water Droplets and third spot Bill Norfolk for Wicken Fen Damselflies.
 Four images were awarded Highly Commended; Dawn Watson’s Rocky Mountain Snack Time, Milk Drop & Gels by Tony McCann and two from David Newbegin, The Fellsman at Denthead and The Quayside.

-These pictures and all of the entries for the competition are available to view on our Flickr gallery.
+All of the entries for the competition are available on our website.
 Click here to view them.
-Next competition Set Subject PDI Monochrome 22 Feb 2016.

 This set subject was designed to have members thinking about taking pictures from unusual angles and the range of entries certainly showed that.
 Subjects ranged from shadows and landscapes looking down to bridges and the furthermost corners of the Universe looking up!
 This competition was part of our “We are judging” series so the duty of selecting winners fell to the members present.
 Starting with an initial showing of each entry several discussion teams were formed and pictures were then show in batches.
 Finally each member voted for their top three images and after counting the winners were declared.
 Picture quality was high and it was very difficult to decide between images which meant we ended up with ties for 2nd and 4th places!

-The full set of entries is on Flickr.
+The full set of entries is on our website.
 Click here to view them.
-Next competition Open PDI 18 Jan 2016.

 Print Competition 19 October 2015